seek-oss/sku/.changeset/curly-crews-wait.md

 **BREAKING CHANGE**

 Sku no longer configures your `.storybook/main.ts` file for you.
 If you are using Storybook, you will need to configure it yourself.
-See the [Storybook docs] for more information.
+See [`sku`'s Storybook documentation][storybook docs] for more information.

 **MIGRATION GUIDE**: